musfique-anam/islamic-focus/Login Form/README.md

 - Responsive layout
 - User-friendly authentication interface

-## Screenshot of the Login Form
+## Interface of the Login Form
-Below is a screenshot of the login form :
+Below is a Interface of the login form :

 ![Login Form Screenshot](loginformInterface.png)